MinecraftForge/Documentation/docs/blocks/states.md

 Implementing Block States
 ---------------------------------------

-In your Block class, create `static final` `IProperty<?>` objects for every property that your Block has.
+In your Block class, create or reference `static final` `IProperty<?>` objects for every property that your Block has.
 You are free to make your own `IProperty<?>` implementations, but the means to do that are not covered in this article.
 The vanilla code provides several convenience implementations:

   * `IntegerProperty`
     * Implements `IProperty<Integer>`.
 Defines a property that holds an integer value.